-- To enhance the students' knowledge in fiber optics fundamentals and fabrication. - To recognize with industrial applications of fibers. - To understand the fundamental concepts about of lasers. - To identify and describe various fiber optic imaging and optoelectronic sensor applications
+- To enhance the student knowledge in fiber optics fundamentals and fabrication - To be recognized with industrial applications of fibers - To understand the fundamental concepts about lasers - To identify and describe various fiber optic imaging and optoelectronic sensor applications

 PO1.
 Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.